Physical Education & Recreation (PER)

 Introduces yoga physical exercises, breathing, relaxation and concentration techniques as an approach to wellness.

-PER A123 Beginning Tai Chi 1 Credit
+PER A130 Beginning Tennis 1 Credit

-PER A125 Beginning Kung Fu 1 Credit
+PER A134 Beginning Pickleball 1 Credit

 PER A135 Beginning Swimming 1 Credit